 Software Development Kits (SDKs) allow developers to build custom functionality into their apps.
 Application Programming Interfaces (APIs), meanwhile, allow you to incorporate a feature or set of features from another application platform – the Google Maps API, for example, lets you add location services to apps.
 APIs sit inside SDKs, which often comprise more than the API itself.

 In many cases, a development team will make equal use of both APIs and SDKs.
 Here’s where the problem arises.
 For an API or SDK to work with an application, it must first be integrated into that app.

 The application must be modified to incorporate the new tool.
 This is a process that takes time and skill.
 However, not all organizations have either at hand.
 What if I told you integration could be done without either?

 Say hello to AppFusion.
 This tool allows you to implement complex mobile services and SDKs to your applications in a matter of minutes.
-And now, thanks to BlackBerry’s Good Dynamics app platform, it’s better-equipped than ever to integrate new platforms and services with the push of a button.
+And now, thanks to BlackBerry Dynamics (formerly known as Good Dynamics) app platform, it’s better-equipped than ever to integrate new platforms and services with the push of a button.